I tried Mark Zuckerberg’s Twitter rival, Threads – I’m not impressed | Ryan Coogan

 What I don’t think any of us expected, however, was just how quickly the change would take hold.
 Nonsensical, site-altering policies are implemented and retracted with such speed that they become impossible to keep track of, making Twitter about as user-unfriendly as a site can get without the homepage just being an enormous jpeg of a middle finger.
 Remember “rate limit exceeded”?
 That was two days ago.

-Luckily Facebook founder Mark Zuckerberg is here to save us with the launch of his new social media service Threads, which gained over 10 million users in the first hour after it launched.
-In the half hour I spent playing around with it this morning, it seemed to perform many of the same functions that Twitter does, with the added bonus of not being plagued by AI bots and unsolicited pornography (yet).
+Luckily, Facebook founder Mark Zuckerberg is here to save us with the launch of his new social media service Threads, which gained more than 10 million users in the first hour after it launched.
+In the half hour that I spent playing around with it this morning, it seemed to perform many of the same functions that Twitter does, with the added bonus of not being plagued by AI bots and unsolicited pornography (yet).

 The site is still in its early days, but if Twitter keeps going the way it has been these past few months, I’m sure it’s only a matter of time before it becomes your one-stop shop for bad film takes and misleading political commentary.